Getting started with UWP app development on Xbox One

 - Have at least five gigabytes of free space on your Xbox One console.

 Setting up your development PC

-Enable Developer Mode for your development PC (Settings / Update & security / For developers / Developer mode).
+Enable Developer Mode for your development PC (Settings / Update & Security / For developers / Use developer features / Developer mode).

 Now that your development PC is ready, you can watch this video or continue reading to see how to set up your Xbox One for development and create and deploy a UWP app to it.